sudo-kraken/terraform-gcp-ubuntu-container-ready-e2-micro-vm/README.md

 # Deploys a Container-Optimized OS Virtual Machine in GCP using Terraform
 Using the below instructions and supplied .tf files you will be able to deploy an e2-micro instance into GCP using Terraform, this is the free tier so shouldnt cost you a thing.
+This version comes with docker installed and will spin up containers for you this example will create an Uptime Kuma container.

 ## Instructions
 Firstly you will need to have a GCP account you can read more on this [here](https://cloud.google.com/free/docs/gcp-free-tier).
 Once this is done, go ahead and create yourself a blank project, name it whatever you like.
 Then enable the Compute Engine API, finally proceed to open up the cloud shell from within that project.

-Create the folders required for your auth and tf files.
+Create the folders required for your auth, ft,  and docker compose files.
 (You should automatically be in your home folder feel free to put these wherever you choose.)
 ```
 mkdir terraform

 mkdir auth

+mkdir compose_files
 ```

 Now you will need to create a service account to use Terraform with and give it all the required permissions necessary to provision the VM.